-*In order to have an Instagram Business account you must have a connected Facebook Page.
-The Facebook page doesn’t have to be branded or have any content on there, it simply has to exist per se.
+In order to have an Instagram Business account you must have a connected Facebook Page.
+The Facebook page doesn’t have to be branded or have any content on there, it simply has to exist.

-You’re all set up with a business account, Instagram Insights will be available to you via your profile page.
-Now let’s move on to finding out what these Instagram Insights exactly mean and how you can use them to improve your Instagram Marketing Strategy.
+Instagram Insights will now be available to you via your profile page.
+So let’s move on to finding out what these Instagram Insights actually mean and how you can use them to improve your Instagram marketing strategy…

-Under the Activity tab, you’ll find two sets of insights: Interactions and Discovery.
-Let’s delve into each subsection and find out what each statistic means.
+Under the Activity tab, you’ll find two sets of Instagram insights: Interactions and Discovery.
+Let’s delve into each subsection and find out what each statistic means…

 Profile Visits – The amount of users that have visited your Instagram profile

-Website Clicks – The number of users who have clicked on the website like in your Bio
+Website Clicks – The number of users who have clicked on the website link in your bio

 Email – The number of times users have tapped on Email on your profile